 Rho Chi Pharmacy Honor Society — Alpha Epsilon Chapter

 The Rho Chi Society is the national pharmacy honor society.
-Rho Chi recognizes superior academic achievement and promotes scholarly fellowship in pharmacy.
-Students qualify for election and invitation to membership in Rho Chi based primarily on their cumulative grade point average and academic standing in the upper 20% of their class.
-An annual initiation banquet and participation in professional programs to raise funds for an annual scholarship award comprise the major activities of Rho Chi.
+The Rho Chi Society encourages and recognizes excellence in intellectual achievement and advocates critical inquiry in all aspects of pharmacy.
+The Society further encourages high standards of conduct and character and fosters fellowship among its members.
+Students qualify for election and invitation to membership in Rho Chi based on their cumulative grade point average and academic standing in the upper 20% of their class.
+An annual initiation banquet, fund-raising for an annual scholarship award, and providing tutoring and exam preparation sessions comprise the major activities of Rho Chi.

 Rural Pharmacy Student Association — RPSA